 Download the fact sheet

-A recent report found that focusing new residential development in areas that are already close to jobs, services, and amenities could save California taxpayers more than $194 billion in capital infrastructure costs by 2050.
+A 2010 report found that focusing new residential development in areas that are already close to jobs, services, and amenities could save California taxpayers more than $194 billion in capital infrastructure costs by 2050.

 Publications and Tools